wbourne0/gql-pathify/README.md

 ```

-When a field is aliased thoguh, gql will resolve that multiple times, so its added multiple times.
+When a field is aliased though, gql will resolve that multiple times, so its added multiple times.

 EG:
 ```graphql